Online meetings are helpful not only for discussing important business subjects but also for closing deals.

 Include participant details

-So that all attendees know who will be in the meeting, it is good to include details such as the participant's name, position, and e-mail address.
+Include details such as the participant’s name, position, and e-mail address so all attendees know who will attend the meeting.
 Also, let your participants know who will speak during the web conference.
-Many online meeting tools do not have webcam capabilities, so it could be challenging to understand who a presenter is when speaking.
+Many online meeting tools need webcam capabilities, so it could be challenging to understand who a presenter is when speaking.

 Make time for a Q&A

-This is perhaps even more important than in face-to-face meetings, as participants in those can raise their hand to interrupt the speaker and ask a question.
-This isn't always possible in an online forum, so making enough time for a Q&A session is very important.
+This is more important than face-to-face meetings, as participants can raise their hands to interrupt the speaker and ask questions.
+This is only sometimes possible in an online forum, so making enough time for a Q&A session is crucial.

 Schedule The Next Meeting

-If the subject you discussed in the meeting needs follow-up, schedule the next meeting promptly.
-To make your next meeting even better than the previous one, consider all the feedback you received regarding the meeting format.
+If the subject discussed in the meeting needs further discussion, schedule the next meeting promptly.
+Consider all the feedback you received regarding the meeting format to make your next meeting even better than the previous one.

-As you can see, the steps above are similar to the ones you'd take when following up on a face-to-face meeting.
-However, you need to ensure that your team does not think that it is any less important just because the meeting happened online than a face-to-face meeting.
+As you can see, the steps above are similar to the ones you’d take when following up on a face-to-face meeting.
+However, you must ensure that your team does not think it is any less important because the meeting happened online than face-to-face.
 This is why knowing how to follow up on an online meeting will not only bring your team closer together.
 Regardless of how dispersed it may be, it will also ensure that online discussions are seen as efficient, ensuring they are here to stay.